 In addition to being a low-cost, high-accuracy mode of intraoperative imaging, Ultrasound Navigation presents minimal interruption of the surgical workflow compared to other imaging modalities.
 The software facilitates scanning and reconstruction of 3D ultrasound data faster than intraoperative MR and intraoperative CT.

-Brainlab in Conversation with Neurosurgeons
+Brainlab in conversation with neurosurgeons

-Dr. Bartos specialized in cranial neurosurgery and has gained extensive experience in navigated ultrasound in glioma surgery since 2013.
+Michael Bartos, MD, specializes in cranial neurosurgery and has gained extensive experience in navigated ultrasound in glioma surgery since 2013.
 Here he describes how Ultrasound Navigation complements image guided surgery to provide a comprehensive solution for resection control.